-Today, the next to the last day of September is the Feast day of St. Michael and All Angels.
-I keep a carved stone with apainted picture of St. Michael with his sword hanging by my window above my desk at home in my office.
-St. Michael is almost the first thing I see when I lift my eyes from my computer.
-St. Michael lives in stained glass overcoming evil just outside my church’s chapel.
-I give thanks for St. Michaels in my life who have been by my side if difficult times, lending me courage to go on.
+Sunday, the next to the last day of September, was the Feast Day of St. Michael and All Angels.
+Above my desk in my home office, a carved stone hanging by my window bears a painted picture of St. Michael with his sword.
+Michael is almost the first thing I see when I lift my eyes from my computer.
+St. Michael lives in stained glass, overcoming evil just outside my church’s chapel.
+I give thanks for St. Michaels in my life—and for angels who have been by my side in difficult times, lending me courage to go on.

-Then there is my all-time favorite movie angel, the suave angel named Dudley played to the essence by Cary Grant who comes to save the life and marriage of Bishop Henry Brougham, David Niven, whose wife Julia is played by Loretta Young in the 1947 Samuel Goldwyn Christmas classic, The Bishop’s Wife.
+Then there is my all-time favorite movie angel, the suave angel named Dudley, played to the essence by Cary Grant in the Samuel Goldwyn Christmas classic, The Bishop’s Wife (1947).
+Dudley comes to save the life and marriage of Bishop Henry Brougham, played by David Niven.
+His wife Julia is played by Loretta Young.

 Whenever I visit my Bishop’s office, I always look around to see where Dudley is.

-As I talk to people in spiritual direction I listen to hear if they speak about angels in their lives, people whom they encounter for some time or briefly that stand by them or lead them through situations or obstacles which used to baffle them.
+As I talk to people in spiritual direction, I listen to hear if they speak about “angels” in their lives—people whom they encounter over a period of time, or who stand by them or lead them through difficult situations or around impossible obstacles.
 Angels are life changing and life giving.
-They are messengers, true tellers, who see God in us and, and like the angel Gabriel to Mary, proclaim that God is in us when we never had a clue.
+They are messengers, true tellers, who see God in us and, as the angel Gabriel did to Mary, proclaim that God is in us—when we never had a clue.

-Give thank for the angels in your life.
-Repay them by being a Dudley or Clarence or Michael or another angel to someone else you will daily meet one day at a time.
+Give thanks for the angels in your life.
+Repay them by being a Dudley or Clarence or Michael—or another angel to someone else you meet.

 A Spiritual Rx for Advent Christmas, and Epiphany